KatayamaTaro/People_Counter/README.md

 	The People_Counter.Rproj project opens an R project that helps the user create a processed dataset from the raw dataset imported from eco-viso.
 	The PowerBI.Rmd script allows the user to process raw people counter data and outputs processed files in the Data/Processed folder and the Data/Processed/PowerBI folder
 2) Power BI Dashboard
-	The power BI Dashboard lives in the People_Counter directory.
-It allows users to see the people counter data and select date range, counter, weekday/weekend
+	The power BI Dashboard lives in the People_Counter root folder.
+It allows users to select date range, counter, weekday/weekend to see usage trends.
+The counts utilze the 'OUT' count of all the counters.
+This ensures that counters and not double counting, meaning it does not count the "IN" and the "OUT".
+	The dashboard has three pages.
+The first 'Macro Trends' page allows user to see ALL the collected data from all counters.
+It also tallies that total trail usage counts summing up all the count data.
-3) Data folder
+4) Data folder
 	The data folder contains a Processed folder, Raw folder.
 The raw data downloaded from eco-visio should go in the Raw folder

 Process for Updating Dashboard!